-We present three formal tests to minimize concerns that the experience effects we document are really industry-specific baseline skill effects spuriously picked up by our experience measure.
-In these tests we exploit observable variables that should be highly correlated with industryspecific baseline skill.
-The first variable we focus on is industry share, i.e., the fraction of the fund assets allocated to industry i.
-If manager are inherently better at managing stocks in industry ithey should on average overweight this industry in their portfolios (see also Kacperczyk, Sialm, and Zheng (2005) for a similar idea).
-We therefore include the average industry share over quarters -5 to -1 as additional control variable in our baseline regression.
-Panel B shows that industry share indeed has a positive impact on fund performance once we adjust returns for value and size factors.
-The economic magnitude is sizeable with a quarterly change of 26bps $(= 0.11 \times 2.422)$ in fund returns for a one standard deviation change in the average industry share.
+In Table 8, we present three formal tests to minimize concerns that our findings are driven by industry-specific baseline skill.
+We exploit observable variables that should be highly correlated with industry-specific baseline skill.
+The first variable we focus on is industry share, i.e. the fraction of the fund's assets allocated to industry i.
+If a manager is inherently better at managing stocks in industry i, she should on average overweight it in her portfolio (see also Kacperczyk, Sialm, and Zheng (2005) for a similar idea).
+We therefore include the average industry share over quarters -5 to -1 as additional control variable.
+Panel B shows that industry share indeed has a positive impact on fund performance.
 These estimates might indicate a role for industry-specific baseline skill.
 They might also reflect the skill-enhancing effect of past experience.
 Importantly, and irrespective of industry share, the experience variable is always significant.
-Based on the 4-factor model, the impact of one additional unit of experience is 51bps.
-To the extent that industry share captures industryspecific baseline skill, we conclude that our experience results are not driven by industry-specific baseline skill.
+Based on the 4-factor model, the impact of experience is 1.29%.
+To the extent that industry share captures industry-specific baseline skill, we conclude that our experience results are not driven by industry-specific baseline skill.
 One interpretation of these findings is that conditional on average lagged industry share (which might actually be high because of learning from prior experience) an additional unit of experience is valuable.

-12Note that this type of selection mechanism is not an issue in our baseline setting.
+10Note that this type of selection mechanism is not an issue in our baseline setting.
 There, identification comes from variation in experience within manager at the same point in time.
 Hence, because the baseline skill variable $S{0,m}$ is completely wiped out by the fixed effects, the estimation of the experience effects does not depend on the composition of the sample.

-The second variable we consider as industry skill proxy is a measure of how much the industry share for a given ISP deviates from the average industry share across all ISPs in this quarter.
-We have called this variable ICI Component in Table 2.
+The second industry skill proxy is a measure of how much the industry share for a given ISP deviates from the average industry share across all ISPs, the ICI Component.
 The sum of the ICI Components across all ISPs for a given fund-quarter produces the industry concentration index ICI developed by Kacperczyk, Sialm, and Zheng (2005).
-These authors show that a higher industry concentration, i.e., a higher value of ICI, is related to superior fund performance.
-Closely related is the Active Share variable by Cremers and Petajisto (2009), which also indicates that funds that actively deviate from their benchmark have stock-picking skill that allows them to outperform passive benchmarks.
-Because both ICI and Active Share are defined at the fund level, we cannot include the original measures in our tests.
-Hence, we include the ICI Component measure (more precisely: its average over the quarters -5 to -1), which is the squared difference between the industry share of an ISP and the average industry share across all ISPs in this industry and quarter.

-Panel C shows that the ICI Component variable is positively related to fund returns, consistent with the findings of Kacperczyk, Sialm, and Zheng (2005) and Cremers and Petajisto (2009).
-However, as was the case with industry share, an additional unit of experience is valuable even conditional on lagged values of deviations from industry means.
-In fact, the size and significance of the experience measure is hardly different from the baseline case.
-This suggests again that we are capturing some meaningful variation in the data that is not captured by other variables proposed in the prior literature.
+These authors show that a higher industry concentration, i.e., a higher ICI, is related to superior fund performance.11 Panel C shows that the ICI Component variable is positively related to fund returns, consistent with the findings of Kacperczyk, Sialm, and Zheng (2005).
+However, an additional unit of experience is valuable even conditional on the ICI component.
+In fact, the size and significance of the experience coefficient are hardly different from the baseline case.
+This suggests again that we are capturing some meaningful variation in the data that is not captured by other variables proposed in the literature.

 As a final test, we use past alphas to construct a direct estimate of industry-specific baseline skill.
 To do this, we analyze risk-adjusted ISP returns of managers in our sample before they are exposed to the first industry shock.
-By definition, industry-specific baseline skill, if it exists, should be reflected in these pre-experience ISP alphas.
-We therefore use for each ISP in quarter q the average of all pre-experience ISP alphas for that ISP up to and including quarter q - 1 as a direct proxy for the unobserved effects in our main regressions.
-Panel D of Table 6 presents results.
-Most importantly, we find again that our experience effects are largely unchanged and, if anything, stronger.
-This is unlikely due to pre-experience ISP alphas being a noisy measure of industry skill, because, just as would be expected under the null of industry skill effects, the coefficient on industry alphas is positive and significant in all specifications.
+Industry-specific baseline skill, if it exists, should be reflected in these pre-experience ISP alphas.
+We therefore use for each ISP in quarter q the average of all pre-experience ISP alphas for that ISP up to and including quarter q-1 as a direct proxy for the unobserved effects in our main regressions.
+Panel D presents the results.
+Most importantly, we find again that our experience ISP alphas being a noisy measure of industry skill, because, just as would be expected under the null of industry skill effects, the coefficient on industry alphas is positive and significant in all specifications.